How To Stop Sibling Bullying In Your Household

-Additionally, studies show that compared to individuals who were never bullied who those who were subjected to it have some personality traits in common such as low self-esteem, low assertiveness, higher anxiety levels, and more social withdrawnness.
+Additionally, studies show that, compared to individuals who were never bullied, those who were subjected to it have some personality traits in common such as low self-esteem, low assertiveness, higher anxiety levels, and more social withdrawnness.

-In some cases, bullying can create a sense of hopelessness in individuals, and even at a very young age, many also express suicidal ideation, if they feel like they do not have any support and have no place to turn to.
+In some cases, bullying can create a sense of hopelessness in individuals, and even at a very young age, many kids turn to unhealthy coping mechanisms if they feel unsupported or unable to deal with the problem.

 In this section, you will learn ways that you can put an end to bullying in your home.
-As a parent, guardian, or any head of the household, they will all require an active approach from you.
-However, they are still practical and can be implemented immediately.
+As a parent, guardian, or any head of the household, you should be proactive in monitoring and addressing bullying behavior amongst siblings.

 Don't Ignore - Intervene

 If you notice unusually aggressive behavior happening between two of your children, do not just assume it is sibling rivalry, especially if it has been persistent.